 Many of the financial advisor websites I see have a lack of focus.
 There’s so much information crammed on the page that it’s hard for me to figure out their goals and target market.

-One of the reasons why this happens is because financial advisors will purchase website templates and just fill in the blanks.
-This is better than not having a website, but most templates aren’t suitable for the content advisors want to publish.
+One reason this happens is that financial advisors will purchase website templates and just fill in the blanks.
+Sure, that’s better than not having a website, but most templates aren’t suitable for the content advisors want to publish.

-Try keeping things simple – don’t be afraid to spread your content around your website.
-All of it doesn’t have to be cluttered into your home page.
-I know you think that you need to get every last piece of information across to visitors, but if they feel overwhelmed, they will leave.
+Try to keep things simple, and don’t be afraid to spread your content around your website — you don’t have to stuff and clutter all of it onto your home page.
+I know you think you need to get every last piece of information across to visitors, but if they feel overwhelmed, they’ll leave.

-I am such a huge proponent of differentiating yourself in the marketplace, and it is no different with your website.
+I’m a huge proponent of differentiating yourself in the marketplace, and the same goes for your website.
 Once you have a target market, it becomes much easier to build your website.
-You will have access to keywords that impact that market, and you will find it easier to outline a visitor’s next steps.
-In addition to that, your lead magnet practically writes itself.
+You’ll have access to keywords that impact that market, and you’ll find it easier to outline a visitor’s next steps.
+Besides that, your lead magnet practically writes itself.

-Your website needs to have a way to convince visitors that you are unique.
-Show them that you are worth listening to or reading about.
-Without a compelling reason to take your logical next steps, people will never work with you.
+Your website needs to have a way to convince visitors that you’re unique, so show them why you’re worth listening to or reading about — without a compelling reason to take your logical next steps, people will never work with you.

-Let’s say that you’ve spent thousands of dollars and countless hours working on your website.
-You now have something that flows logically, loads fast, is fully optimized, has tons of resources, and an awesome lead magnet to boot.
-What good is it if you never attract any visitors in the first place?
+Let’s say you’ve spent thousands of dollars and countless hours working on your website.
+You now have something that flows logically, loads fast, is fully optimized, has tons of resources and includes an awesome lead magnet to boot — what good is it if you never attract any visitors in the first place?

-There are so many ways that you can get your website out into the world:
+There are so many ways to get your website out into the world:

-When it comes to website marketing, you want to get people on your website, and you want them to stay.
-If your website isn’t mobile friendly, someone using a mobile device isn’t likely to stay.
-The text will look too small and the site will be hard to navigate if it isn’t optimized for mobile.
+For website marketing, you want to get people on your website, and you want them to stay.
+That means if you don’t optimize your website for mobile, users on mobile devices aren’t likely to stay — the text will look too small, and your site will be hard to navigate.

-By the way, if you want to implement SEO as part of your overall marketing strategy, Google will punish you if your site isn’t optimized for mobile.
-This means that your rankings in the search engines can be negatively impacted.
+By the way, if you want to implement SEO as part of your overall marketing strategy, Google will punish you if you don’t optimize your site for mobile, which might negatively impact your rankings in the search engine.

-80% of all internet users use a smartphone and over half of all web traffic is now done from a mobile device.
-Personally, I don’t really like searching the web on a mobile device; I actually prefer using a desktop on a daily basis, but if you want to keep up with the times, you need to heed reality.
+Get this: 80% of all internet users use a smartphone, and more than half of all web traffic comes from a mobile device.
+Personally, I don’t really like to surf the web on a mobile device; I actually prefer to use a desktop daily, but if you want to keep up with the times, you need to heed reality.

-Aside from doing the technical stuff, like actually making your site responsive and friendly to mobile, you should consider adding more visual media.
-Mobile users tend to consume a disproportionately high amount of short videos and images.
+Besides doing the technical stuff, like making your site responsive and mobile-friendly, consider adding more visual media — mobile users tend to consume a disproportionately high amount of short videos and images.